Configure Nerdio Manager for Unified Application Management

 The Unified Application Manager supports the following installation repository sources:

-Winget community, Intune, or Shell Apps repository: See Link a WinGet community or Intune repository below.
+WinGet community, Intune, or Shell Apps repository: See Link a WinGet community or Intune repository below.

-Private Winget repositories: See Create a new private WinGet repository below.
+Private WinGet repositories: See Create a new private WinGet repository below.

 Link a WinGet community or Intune repository